 Where women spend more

 Irrespective of income, women donate more money to charity than men.
-This has been evidenced through the Center of Philanthropy, who also uncovered that the more money a woman earns, the more money she is likely to donate.
+This has been evidenced by the Center of Philanthropy, which also uncovered that the more money a woman earns, the more money she is likely to donate.
 In fact, women in families earning more than $100,000 give almost twice as much to charity as men in the same income bracket.

-Unsurprisingly, women spend a whopping 50% more on beauty and grooming products than men.
-Consider the average female haircut, which can range from anywhere between $50 – $150.
-Then there’s all the pressure put on women to groom themselves according to certain standards, which requires razors, shaving gel, wax removal strips, eyebrow plucking, skin exfoliation and moisturization, hair styling, perfume, intimate products, make-up and more.
-Whilst men are increasingly spending more on beauty products – like aftershaves, hair waxes and facial washes – the total cost falls considerably short compared to what women shell out to look presentable.
+Unsurprisingly, women spend a whopping 50% more on beauty and grooming than men.
+From facial fillers and tummy tucks to labiaplasty, according to the American Society for Aesthetic Plastic Surgery, women accounted for a total of 1,425,495 surgical cosmetic procedures as compared to 108,144 for men in the year 2018 alone.
+In terms of grooming, consider the average female haircut, which can range from anywhere between $50 – $150.
+Then there’s all the pressure put on women to groom themselves according to certain standards, which requires razors, shaving gel, wax removal strips, eyebrow plucking, skin exfoliation and moisturization, hair styling, perfume, intimate products, make-up, and more.
+Whilst men are increasingly spending more on beauty products – like aftershaves, hair waxes, and facial washes – the total cost falls considerably short compared to what women shell out to look presentable.
 Hardly fair, right?

 Where men spend more money